-You’ve now written books on skirt making and dressmaking.
-Do you have a favourite item of clothing to make and why?
+You’ve written books on skirt making and dressmaking, do you have a favourite item of clothing to make?

 I do love making dresses, probably because they’re my favourite thing to wear.
 They’re also a great way to show off beautiful fabrics, prints and embellishments.

-Do you have a favourite skirt from A Beginner’s Guide to Making Skirts?
-Perhaps one that you like to wear yourself?
+Do you have a favourite garment from A Beginner’s Guide to Sewing with Knitted Fabrics?

 Aside from sewing, what is your favourite way to pass the time?